-Student will be required to present information about the professional code violation at a Conduct Committee meeting.
+The student will be required to present information about the professional code violation at a Conduct Committee meeting.
+The committee will consist of four faculty/staff from within the SON who are appointed by the Assistant Dean or designee.
 The student will research at least 2 articles from a peer-reviewed journal or recognized scholarly electronic resource addressing professional behavior in nursing.
 The student will then identify and suggest applications of alternative strategies to appropriately handle the situation.
 The student will state what he/she has learned during this process of introspection and how his/her behavior will change in the immediate future.
-The Associate Dean or designee_will schedule a meeting within 3-6 business days where the student will satisfactorily present their findings.
-In the event the Conduct Committee finds the remediation presentation unsatisfactory, the student will be given ONE opportunity to re-submit the presentation in 3 business days before escalation to a second occurrence.
+The Assistant Dean or designee_will schedule a meeting within 3-6 business days where the student will satisfactorily present their findings.
+In the event the Conduct Committee finds the remediation presentation unsatisfactory, the student will be given one opportunity to re-present in 3 business days before escalation to a subsequent occurrence.
 The following criteria define the minimal satisfactory content: